milossontak/cv/index.md

 __Komerční banka - Pension reform project (KBPOM)__

 The aim of the PRUS project is to deliver HLC (High-Level Concept) documents to the PRS system.
-PRS concepts describe the architecture of individual areas of the new MDM (Master Data Management) solution, the aim of which is to provide Komerční banka with consolidated information about clients from various data sources.
+PRS concepts describe the architecture of individual areas of the new MDM (Master Data Management) solution, the aim of which was to provide Komerční banka with consolidated information about clients from various data sources.

 - Creating assignments for IT direct channels,
 - preparation of behavior for the Pension Reform project in MojeBanka,